aayushbansal/Recycle-GAN/README.md

 ### Data pre-processing

 For each task, create a new folder in "dataset/" directory.
 The images from two domains are placed respectively in "trainA/" and "trainB/".
 Each image file consists of horizontally concatenated images, "{t, t+1, t+2}" frames from the video.
 The test images are placed in "testA/" and "testB/".
-Since we do not use temporal information at test time,
+Since we do not use temporal information at test time, the test data consists of single image "{t}".

 ## Training